yyang/edx-platform/docs/en_us/course_authors/source/creating_content/content_experiments.rst

 .. image:: ../Images/content_experiment_container.png
  :alt: The content experiment page with two groups

-You add content to both groups as needed, just as you would add content to any container page.
+You add content for both groups as needed, just as you would add content to any container page.
 See :ref:`Components that Contain Other Components` for more information.